Bbs1412/Inquisitive_GenAI_quiz/README.md

 <!-- <hr> -->

-This repository contains the content of <u>Inquisitive:</u> generative intelligence powered quiz generator.
+This repository contains the content of <u>Inquisitive:</u> generative artificial intelligence powered quiz generator.

 ## Table of Contents